• Skip to primary navigation

 How can I start agility training with my dog?

 Before anything you will need to get a clean bill of health from your veterinarian.
 After that you will need to pass a basic obedience class.
-If your dog hasn’t mastered the “sit” and “stay” commands he is not ready for advanced training like agility.
+Just like with off-leash training, if your dog hasn’t mastered the “sit” and “stay” commands he is not ready for advanced training like agility.
 If your dog’s health and basic commands are all set then you can find a local agility class by searching on the Internet or contacting your local animal shelter.
 Many shelters use agility training to calm their high-energy dogs and thus improve their chances of adoption.

-Well-behaved puppies at around 8 to 10 months are excellent candidates for agility as most competitions usually require a dog to be 18 months to compete.
+Well-behaved puppies at around 8 to 10 months are excellent candidates as most dog agility competitions usually require a dog to be 18 months to compete.
 Some dog competitions separate dogs not just by size but by age.
 So don’t let your dog’s age put you off from agility if he is up for the challenge.
 Often older dogs have a stronger bond with their owners which make them easier to handle and trust on the course.
-Older dogs can ease any joint issues with glucosamine or chondroitin supplements.
+If there is any joint issue with your older dog, glucosamine or chondroitin supplements can help.

 Things to Consider